Skip to main content

 Open this link in your browser https://vscode.dev/tunnel/8e68f47f-6e08-mhTrZ/opt/app

-Click the vscode.dev link to enter vscode, select GitHub to connect to the tunnel
+Click the vscode.dev link to open VS Code, then select GitHub to connect to the tunnel.

 select_provider